KevinBatdorf/obsidian-raycast/README.md

 - exclude folders, files and paths so they don't show up in the search
 - select image size (small, medium, large)

+## Previous Developer / Maintainer

+This extension was originally developed by [Marc Julian Schwarz](https://marc-julian.de/).
+As of 15th May 2023, Marc Julian is no longer maintaining this extension due to time constraints related to his university studies.
+This extension will now be further developed and maintained by [Kevin Batdorf](https://github.com/KevinBatdorf/).
+Thank you, for taking over this extension and keeping it alive for the community.

 ## Blog posts:

 - [First Update Raycast Obsidian Extension](https://www.marc-julian.de/2022/03/Obsidian%20Raycast%20Extension%20Update.html)